Ontario Home Inspection Checklist

-A home inspection is an important step in the homebuying process.
+A home inspection helps you make an informed decision before buying a home.
+Here’s why it’s an important step in the homebuying process.

 By Emily Southey | 8 minute read

 Finding your dream home is a feeling like no other.
 But before you close the deal and sign on the dotted line, buyers should always do their due diligence by scheduling a home inspection.
 Home inspections might seem like a pain, but they can save you a lot of money and stress in the future.
-Plus, inspecting your future home is much easier when you have a trusty checklist by your side.
-Keep reading to learn all about home inspections in Ontario.
-You’ll also find an exhaustive checklist of what you or a professional inspector should be on the lookout for during the inspection.
-Let’s dive in!
+Plus, inspecting your future home — whether it’s a house or condo — is much easier when you hire a professional and use Wahi’s helpful checklist (see below) on what to look for during the inspection.

 What Is a Home Inspection?

 A home inspection is a visual examination of the home.
 This includes everything from the roof and the windows to the driveway and the foundation.
 It can be conducted by the buyers but more often is done by professional home inspectors.
-The purpose of a home inspection is to visually look for anything that needs to be repaired or replaced.
-Home inspections in Ontario are typically conducted before a home is purchased to make sure there are no major issues.
+The purpose of a home inspection is to look for any major flaws and understand what will need to be repaired or replaced in the short and long term.
+Home inspections are typically conducted before a home is purchased to make sure there are no major issues.

 What is a Pre-Listing Home Inspection?

 Though home inspections are often completed at the behest of the buyer, this isn’t always the case.
-Enter the pre-listing home inspection.
 A pre-listing home inspection is when a seller has their home inspected by a professional before they put it on the market.
 These types of inspections are usually done in the hopes that they will make the home more enticing to sellers.
 Pre-listing home inspections can be beneficial to both buyers and sellers.
-They can result in a home being sold quicker (a major pro for the seller) while providing peace of mind to the seller that the home is in good condition.
+They can result in a home being sold quicker (a major pro for the seller) while providing peace of mind to the buyer that the home is in good condition.

 “A home inspection is a visual examination of the home.
 This includes everything from the roof and the windows to the driveway and the foundation.”